 - Completed application form:

-A completed application form has to be lodged in ACTA.
-When the application form is not completed the IND could take a viewpoint that the application lacks relevant information, hence the application is rejected according to article 30c (1)(a) Aliens Act (in Dutch: ‘buitenbehandelingstelling van de asielaanvraag’).
-A lot of case law has been delivered regarding the matter whether the asylum seeker provided sufficient relevant information while submitting a subsequent asylum application.
+If the application form is not completed the IND could take the viewpoint that the application lacks relevant information, hence the application is rejected according to article 30c (1)(a) Aliens Act (in Dutch: ‘buitenbehandelingstelling van de asielaanvraag’).
+The Council of State issued numerous decisions regarding the matter whether the asylum seeker provided sufficient relevant information while submitting a subsequent asylum application.

 When a fully completed subsequent asylum application form has been submitted, an asylum seeker will not automatically be interviewed.
 According to Article 3.118b (3) Aliens Decree an interview only takes place when it is relevant for a diligent assessment of the application.
-This presented in more detail in Paragraph C1/2.9 of the Aliens Circular.
-In this Paragraph 10, categories are mentioned in which no interview will take place anyway.
+This is presented in more detail in Paragraph C1/2.9 of the Aliens Circular, where several , categories are mentioned in which the IND can decide not to conduct an interview.
 A lawyer will not automatically be appointed, but an asylum seeker can look for a lawyer himself (also free legal assistance).
 A “one day review” (Dutch: ‘de eendagstoets’, EDT) will take place.

-On 31 August 2020, the Regional Court of Utrecht ruled that the Secretary of State (IND) had not given sufficient reasons why no interview had been conducted about the asylum seeker’s subsequent application.
+On 31 August 2020, the Regional Court of Utrecht ruled that the Secretary of State (IND) had not given sufficient reasons as to why no interview had been conducted after the asylum seeker’s subsequent application.
 Similarly, the Regional Court of Rotterdam held that the asylum seeker should have been interviewed on his subsequent application in a judgement dating 13 February 2019.

 When a fully completed subsequent asylum application has been lodged and the IND is of the opinion that an interview should take place, a lawyer will be appointed and the EDT will take place.

-When an interview takes place, this interview does not consist of a complete review of the asylum request and statements.
-The IND will solely address the question whether new facts or circumstances exist on the basis of which a new asylum application would be justifiable.
+When an interview takes place, it does not consist of a complete review of the asylum request and statements.
+The IND will solely address the question as to whether new facts or circumstances exist on the basis of which a new asylum application would be justifiable.

-After the interview, on the same day, the IND decides whether status will be granted, whether the asylum application will be rejected or further research is required.
+After the interview, on the same day, the IND decides whether status will be granted, the asylum application will be rejected or if further research is required.

 Three scenarios are possible: